TwistedSyd/SkipList/README.md

 # SkipList
 A web-based app using Vue.js, CSS Bulma, and Firebase Firestore.
-The app is meant for keep track of 'Skips' in the production line, skips may be added, edited, and completed.
-The purpose of this is to keep track of what departments (up and down-line) are affected by the aformentioned skips.
+This app is meant to keep track of 'Skips' in the production line, skips may be added, edited, and completed.
+This app allows department users to see what skips will affect their department (from up and down-line areas).

 ## Project setup
 ```